karsonkalt/houseplant_helper/DEVNOTES.md

 # Questions
 - Where is the best place to put current_user and logged_in?, as a helper in the ApplicationController or inside ApplicationHelpers?
+- The helpers are available to the views, but not the controllers?